sam-lalli/WebRTC/README.md

 # WebRTC
-Video Chat app using WebRTC api
+Video Chat app using WebRTC, firebase, and Vanilla Js